Welcome to FAGI

 The Research Center for Analytic German Idealism, or FAGI (Forschungskolleg Analytic German Idealism) at the University of Leipzig is the nucleus of an international network of philosophical activity, presently funded by James Conant’s Humboldt Project.
 It hosts a variety of events in Leipzig including several annual conferences, a weekly colloquium that runs throughout the winter semester (the Humboldt Colloquium), a philosophical conversation series that runs throughout the academic year (The Humboldt Conversations), and two intensive seminars per year taught by visiting professors.
 It also sponsors a research collegium with both long-term and short-term visiting scholars at the doctoral, postdoctoral, and professorial levels.
-Beyond Leipzig, it seeks to promote a network of cooperation with philosophy departments in Chicago, Göttingen, Patras, Potsdam, Tel-Aviv, Pardubice, Frankfurt and UCL.
+Beyond Leipzig, it seeks to promote a network of cooperation with philosophy departments in Chicago, Göttingen, Patras, Potsdam, Tel-Aviv, Pardubice, Frankfurt, Bordeaux and UCL.
 In this connection it sponsors at least one conference per year with each of these institutions.
-Finally, it helps to finance a series of academic publications including the book series Analytischer Deutscher Idealismus, published by Suhrkamp Verlag, as well as the book series Berlin Studies in Knowledge Research, published by Walter de Gruyter Verlag.
+Finally, it helps to finance a variety of academic publications, including, for example, the book series Analytischer Deutscher Idealismus, published by Suhrkamp Verlag, as well as the book series Berlin Studies in Knowledge Research, published by Walter de Gruyter Verlag.

 READ MORE ABOUT THE FAGI’S MISSION, HISTORY, AND RESEARCH